fwojcik/smhasher3/README.md

 - Fix several critical bugs
 - Several new tests and test methods added
 - Significant performance increases
-- Report on p-values for almost all tests
+- Report on p-values for all supported tests
+- Detailed reporting on hashes when test failures occur
 - Better statistical foundations for some tests
 - Overhauled all hash implementations to be more consistent